When you create a recommendation, you create a recommendation unit that contains the recommended product items.

 Specify the Store View where you want the recommendations to display.

-Page Builder recommendation units can be created only for the default store view.
+Page Builder recommendation units must be created in the default store view, but then can be used anywhere.
 To learn more about creating product recommendations with Page Builder, see Add Content - Product Recommendations.

 Click Create Recommendation.